 Float: 27V This is NOT critical.
 It can be higher for those who run loads like irrigation pumps after their batteries are full, ensuring that the batteries stay fully charged.

-Temperature regulation: .012V per cell per degree Celsius above and below 25C.
+Temperature regulation: .006V per cell per degree Celsius above and below 25C.
 This has given me up to 30V during winter and it has worked perfectly.
-(In the Morningstar programming this is all for 12V settings, so it is .006V.)
 If you cannot custom set this, you can manually increase absorption voltage .1V in winter and reduce it .1V when the batteries are warmer than 25C in summer.
 I have talked with people who do this.
 My goal was to set and walk away.
+If you do enough research you will find that the general consensus says .003V per cell, while Morningstar uses .005 and others have their own ideas, while nobody could tell me how they arrived at their numbers.
+It seems to me that what I ended up with is working perfectly now that I am approaching a year on my new batteries and have only needed to add water every 4 or 5 months.

 Equalization: 30V for two hours, only done on a sunny day after the batteries are charged.
 I equalize only after adding water in order to prevent stratification.
 It appears this will only be done quarterly.
 As long as daily discharges are less than 15%, the specific gravity will stay high enough to prevent sulfation, except after a couple of cloudy days.
 If this were a very common occurrence, I would equalize monthly during winter.
 I would never equalize when the batteries are over 25C (78F).